Considering the fact that succulents are hard to keep alive, Aloe Vera plants do not give up on their owner that easily when you repot them timely.

-Tips to Take Care of Repotted Aloe Vera Plants
+Care tips for Repotted Aloe Vera

 - Keep the soil slightly moist for at least a week.
 However, please do not leave it soggy and dripping.

 And if you break a few leaves in due process, do not worry.
-You can always propagate them into new aloe plants!
+You can always propagate them into new Aloe plants.

-Go ahead and give some space to your aloes!
+Go ahead and give some space to your Aloes!